parth-p/reinforcement-learning/README.md

 * Input to network is 4 such frames stacked together and output is 6 actions [0, 1,.....5] and the network used here is convolutional neural network.
 * For double DQN, update policy is similar as in above case.

-## 4. cartpole-dueling-DQN :
+## 4. dueling-DQN :
 * It is a pytorch implementation of Dueling DQN to train cartpole problem in OpenAI environment.
 ![alt text](dueling.png "Network")
 * Here prioritized memory replay is used and while update, the samples taken from memory are in prioritized order given by the error at that step.
-Data structure used here is Sum tree
+Data structure used here is Sum tree.
+* It works for atari problems as well if linear layers are converted to cnn and network is changed accordingly.